-On 29th September 2023, the SFC announced its publication of lists of virtual asset trading platforms on its website disclosing the licensing status of various VATPs operating in Hong Kong or actively promoting their services to investors in Hong Kong.
-Six lists have been published of licensed virtual asset trading platforms; applicants for virtual asset trading platform licences; applicants whose licence applications have been returned, refused or withdrawn; closing-down virtual asset trading platforms; trading platforms that are deemed to be licensed; and a list of suspicious virtual asset trading platforms.
+On 29 September 2023, the SFC announced its publication of lists of virtual asset trading platforms on its website disclosing the licensing status of various VATPs operating in Hong Kong or actively promoting their services to investors in Hong Kong.
+Six lists were published:

+- 1. a list of licensed virtual asset trading platforms of which there are currently 10; - 2. a list of applicants for virtual asset trading platform licences; - 3. a list of applicants whose licence applications have been returned, refused or withdrawn; - 4. a list of closing-down virtual asset trading platforms; - 5. trading platforms that are deemed to be licensed; and - 6. a list of suspicious virtual asset trading platforms.